corelight/zeek2es/Readme.md

   -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -m TIMEZONE, --timezone TIMEZONE
-                        The time zone of the Zeek logs. (default: GMT) -j, --jsonlogs        Assume input logs are JSON.
+                        The time zone of the Zeek logs. (default: GMT) -p PIPELINE, --pipeline PIPELINE
+                        The ElasticSearch pipeline to use. (default: None) -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
   -t, --timestamp       Keep the time in timestamp format.